 - Internal Seclusion: Pupil is not allowed in their class for a set period of time they will work in a partner class to complete work. - External Seclusion: Pupil is directed to attend another school for a fixed amount of time (usually one day in the first instance) to complete work and think about previous actions and correct them.
 The pupil will be accompanied by a member of our staff team.
 Parents will usually be expected to drop-off and collect their child at the alternative school. - Fixed Term Exclusion: The pupil is not allowed to attend the school premises for a fixed number of days.
 The number of days is set in law by the Headteacher.
-See Appendix B for further detail. - Permanent Exclusion: The pupil will no longer be able to attend the school.
+See Appendix B for further detail. - Managed Move: A managed move is used to initiate a process which leads to the transfer of a pupil to another mainstream school permanently.
+Managed moves should only occur when it is in the pupil's best interests - Permanent Exclusion: The pupil will no longer be able to attend the school.
 See Appendix B for further detail.